Academic Standing Process

 Academic Standing Codes and Meaning

-If you are a student who is on academic probation (PRO 1, PRO 2, or PRO 3), please click here for more information.
+If you are a student who is on academic probation (Probation 1, Probation 2, or Probation 3), please click here for more information.

 Suspension and the Appeal Process

-If you are a student who is on academic suspension (SUS 1, SUS2, SUS 5, or SUS6), please click here for more information.
+If you are a student who is on academic suspension (Suspension 1, Suspension 2, Suspension 5, or Suspension 6), please click here for more information.

 There are a number of resources on campus that can assist you.
 Please click here to view a list of campus resources.